 - 5.3.1.
 You are allowed one seven-day extension for each module you are registered on.
-However, you are not permitted to use this extension if: - the assessment is a CMA or portfolio; or - the assessment is a resubmission. - 5.3.2.
+However, you are not permitted to use this extension if: - the assessment is a CMA or portfolio; or the assessment is part of an apprenticeship End-Point assessment module. - the assessment is a resubmission. - 5.3.2.
 If you wish to use this extension you must request this no later than the submission deadline. - 5.3.3.
 Extensions beyond seven days cannot be requested (except if you have an Additional Support Plan indicating this (see section 5.3.4 below)).
 However, if you have mitigating circumstances, you can use the Mitigating Circumstances Procedure (see section 7) to request that any late penalties are removed.
-This is not guaranteed and will depend on the mitigating circumstances you experienced. - 5.3.4.
+This is not guaranteed and will depend on the mitigating circumstances you experienced.

+- 5.3.4.
 Extensions allowed by an Additional Support Plan will be automatically applied.
 Extensions allowed by an Additional Support Plan normally exclude CMAs and resubmissions.
-For more information see section 16.
+For more information see section 16. - 5.3.5.

-- 5.3.5.
 For all marked assessments (except CMAs and resubmissions), if you do not submit your assessment by the required deadline your mark will be penalised (see table below in section 5.3.8 for penalty details).
 The penalty will be applied from 10.00am (UK time) on the required deadline.
 In all cases (including for students with extensions and Additional Support Plans) you are not allowed to submit more than 14 days after the original submission deadline. - 5.3.6.
 If you do not submit a CMA by the required deadline, you are no longer allowed to submit, and you will receive a mark of zero. - 5.3.7.
 If you do not submit a resubmission assessment by the required deadline (see section 6.4) you are no longer allowed to submit, and you will receive a mark of zero. - 5.3.8.
-Late submission penalties for all marked assessments (except CMAs and resubmissions):
+Late submission penalties for all marked assessments (except CMAs and resubmissions): - a.
+If you have no extension, no approved mitigating circumstances, and no Additional Support Plan, the following penalties will apply: